Last updated 18th November 2021

 Bishop Julian and The Bishops’ Leadership Team

-Watch a video about Unlock from the three Bishops and Carolyn Barton here:
+Watch our video about Unlock featuring the three Bishops and Carolyn Barton, our Director of Vision Delivery: